lambdaclass/aleo_lambda_blockchain/README.md

 Note that we if omit the `--fee-record` argument, the CLI program will try to figure one out from the unspent records in the current account.

 The fee also determines the priority of the transaction within the blockchain nodes mempools; higher paying transaction should ideally be processed first.
-This is controlled in the [ABCI application hooks](https://github.com/lambdaclass/aleo-consensus/blob/7cbaea3d43589804c34e1b7dce9a1b13025ce09a/src/blockchain/application.rs#L130-L133) but note that its support by tendermint is limited and subject to change in future versions.
+This is controlled in the [ABCI application hooks](https://github.com/lambdaclass/aleo-consensus/blob/7cbaea3d43589804c34e1b7dce9a1b13025ce09a/src/blockchain/application.rs#L130-L133) but note that its support by Tendermint is limited and subject to change in future versions.
 More details [here](https://github.com/tendermint/tendermint/discussions/9772).

 #### Rewards
 In addition to the fees collected from transactions, there's a baseline amount of gates generated on each block.